Stecker Machine Blog

 How Stecker Adds Value

-With annual spending around $50 million on castings, one of Stecker’s strengths is its foundry partnerships (currently 60).
+One of Stecker’s strengths is its foundry partnerships (currently 60).
 With that number, the exact right one is selected based on the casting material, process, and quantity needed.
 Don’t force a part to fit into a process; find a source with the right process!

 Stecker sees the big picture, even at the RFQ stage.
 Sometimes a large investment in tooling, for instance, can result in not just high quality, but a competitive price, too.
 Or, if that customer is sensitive to tooling costs, a different way to process the part is found.